TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/Conditions/Index.rst

 done with the class t3lib\_matchCondition).

-Here is an example of some TypoScript (from the context of TypoScript Templates) where another text is outputted if you use the Microsoft Internet Explorer web browser (instead of for example Google Chrome) or use Windows NT as operating system::
+Here is an example of some TypoScript (from the context of TypoScript Templates) where another text is output if you use the Microsoft Internet Explorer web browser (instead of for example Google Chrome) or use Windows NT as operating system::